David Coleman (businessman): Educational reform

 Coleman, Zimba, and Ann-Margaret Michael (Coleman's former assistant and current operations manager for Student Achievement Partners), were the founding board members of Michelle Rhee's StudentsFirst, a lobbying advocacy organization for "standards driven" educational reform.
 Coleman left the board when he joined the College Board in October 2012.

-Honors and financial awards
+Honors

 Coleman was in the 2013 Time 100, Time magazine's annual list of the 100 most influential people in the world.
 The encomium was announced in the magazine in an article written by former Florida Governor Jeb Bush, a prominent supporter of the Common Core State Standards.
 Coleman was also honored by NewSchools Venture Fund, which invests in charter schools, as one of its "Change Agents of the Year for 2012".